jyothicodex/skills-github-pages/index.md

----
-title: Welcome to my blog!
+## Welcome to my site!
----
+This is my new GitHub Pages website.
+Stay tuned for updates!